-The UTC Program is managed by the Department of Transportation's Research and Innovative Technology Administration (RITA).
-To learn more about the UTC program, go to http://utc.dot.gov/.
+The UTC Program is managed by the Department of Transportation's Office of the Assistant Secretary for Research and Technology (previously the Research and Innovative Technology Administration - RITA).
+To learn more about the UTC program, go to http://www.rita.dot.gov/utc/ (although RITA is soon to be under OST – they will likely be changing the webpage soon)

 |»||Apportionment of Funds|